Moesif/moesif-developer-portal/README.md

 Below is a step-by-step guide on how to set up the Moesif Developer Portal.
 Since there are a lot of moving parts, it’s suggested that you follow each step carefully and in the order that they are presented.

-## INtegrating Moesif and Your Gateway
+## Integrating Moesif and Your Gateway

 ### Kong